hilo-software/ebike-battery-manager/README.md

-# EBike Battery Plug Controller
+# EBike Battery Plug Manager

 # Important - Read this first
 *This script requires hardware to work:*